taogen-docs/resources-of-learning/#cs-foundations.md

 <br>

+> A lot of modern Assembly Language classes use AL as a sort of “introduction to computer architecture”, rather than treating it as a useful programming language.
+That’s one path, and certainly valuable, but you might be better off finding a book from the 70s or early 80s, when actually writing in AL was one of the few high-performance alternatives around.
+>
+> Modern architectures (ARM, MIPS, x86) make it really annoying to try to learn their assembly languages, since architectures are no longer “aimed” at assembly programmers.
+The instruction sets are easy for a compiler to deal with, but awkward and poorly documented for humans.

+- Micro Cookbook, Volume 1, FUNDAMENTALS (1982) by Don Lancaster
-- Professional Assembly Language (2005) by Richard Blum
+- Professional Assembly Language (2005) by Richard Blum [64, 4.06]
-- Assembly Language for Intel-Based Computers (1998) by Kip Irvine
+- Assembly Language for Intel-Based Computers (1998) by Kip Irvine [76, 4.12]
-- Assembly Language: Step-By-Step by Jeff Duntemann
+- **Assembly Language: Step-By-Step** (2009) by Jeff Duntemann [165, 4.24]
+- The Art of Assembly Language (2nd, 2010) by Randall Hyde [101, 3.77]
+- Assembly Language for x86 Processors by Kip R. Irvine [82, 3.98]
+- Programming from the Ground Up by Jonathan Bartlett [67, 4.15]
+- ARM Assembly Language Programming & Architecture by Muhammad Ali Mazidi, Sarmad Naimi, Sepehr Naimi, Janice Mazidi
 - 汇编语言 (2003) by 王爽

 <br>